ahmedtilal/crypto_observer/README.md

 An Flutter application that displays current crypto currencies prices from the Coin Market Cap API.

-API data was fetched from json using the Json_Serialization package.
+API data was fetched from json using the Json_Serializable package.

 State is managed using the BloC pattern.